TanmoySarkar2002/Netflix_Data_Analysis/README.md

 # Ott_Data_Analysis

+Netflix Data Analysis Project
-This project involves analyzing a Netflix dataset to identify and visualize patterns, trends, and insights.
-Key tasks include data cleaning, handling missing values, and creating visual representations using Python libraries like Pandas and Seaborn.
+This project involves analyzing a Netflix dataset to extract meaningful insights and patterns.
+The main objectives include:

+Data Cleaning:

+Identifying and removing duplicate records.
+Handling missing values in the dataset.
+Data Exploration:

+Understanding the structure and size of the dataset.
+Analyzing the distribution of different attributes such as title, genre, release year, etc.
+Visualization:

+Creating visual representations of the data using tools like Seaborn.
+Highlighting trends and patterns in the Netflix catalog.
+The project employs Python for data manipulation and visualization, utilizing libraries such as Pandas and Seaborn.